-When you hear the word “home” what comes to mind?
+When you hear the word home, what comes to mind?
 Many will picture a house nestled on its own lot with beautiful landscaping and a white picket fence.
 But this isn’t always the case.
 You may envision a quaint townhouse with a great patio, or possibly a low maintenance condo with the convenience of amenities.
-While it would be great to have the perks of each option combined into one amazing home, typically you will have to decide what is most important to you in a home.
+While it would be great to have the perks of each option combined into one amazing home, typically you will have to decide which features are most important to you.

 Does an early morning workout right in your building, followed by a quick stroll to breakfast and an afternoon of lounging by the pool sound like your version of a perfect day?
 Well then condo living may be just for you!
 There are plenty of benefits when it comes to owning a condo, which often includes amenities and convenience to restaurants and entertainment.
 You will enjoy the perks of homeownership without the upkeep of a yard and most maintenance is usually handled by the HOA.
 The added security built into condos is another benefit that many find appealing.

 Condos are an especially great option if you stay on the go, or travel often due to work but still want a place of your own to call home.
 Remember, there are some downsides to owning a condo which include less privacy, abiding by the HOA rules (and paying for an HOA to begin with) and condos can sometimes be difficult to sell.

 Consider a condo if you like most of the perks of renting, but would like to own your home.